Disney Infinity 2.0: Release

+The game's Marvel Super Heroes starter pack featuring Thor, Iron Man, and Black Widow.

 Disney Infinity 2.0 game disc and video game software were released to the public on multiple dates, through "Starter Packs."
 Starter Packs are bundles that provided players with the game disc, the Infinity Base, a web code card, a poster and varying playable characters based on the Starter Pack they purchase.

 The game was first released in the Marvel Super Heroes Starter Pack, which includes the game disc, the Infinity Base, the Avengers Playset, a web code card, a poster as well as Iron Man, Black Widow and Thor playable characters.
 This bundle was released on September 23, 2014, in North America, September 19, 2014, in the United Kingdom, and on September 18, 2014, in Australasia and the rest of Europe, on PlayStation 3, PlayStation 4, Wii U, Xbox 360 and Xbox One.

 The Toy Box Starter Pack (known as the Toybox Combo Starter Pack in some markets), was released on November 4, 2014, in North America and November 7, 2014, in the United Kingdom, includes the game disc, Merida and Stitch playable characters, two Toybox Game Discs, the Infinity Base, a web code card and a poster.
 This bundle was released for PlayStation 3, PlayStation 4, Wii U, Xbox 360 and Xbox One.